fpulvi/fpulvi.github.io/_posts/2017-03-10-FantasyFootball2.md

 This info could be precious: a well organized team will probably delivers pretty high marks even if they are not aiming to the final winning.
 Of course, owning a player of a top team is quite always a pro.

-Let's try to look at the most interesting features given this results
+To be sure, let's try to look at the most interesting features given this results

 ```python